 Wismer S, Hoey AS, Bellwood DR. 2009.
 Cross-shelf benthic community structure on the Great Barrier Reef: relationships between macroalgal cover and herbivore biomass.
 Marine Ecology Progress Series 376:45-54.

 Figure 1: Differences in the survival of Sargassum propagules within algal turf assemblages exposed to local herbivore assemblages (triangles) versus protected from herbivores (circles), between habitats (reef crest and reef flat) and sites at Lizard Island.
 The proportion of Sargassum propagules remaining on each tile was quantified using 14 replicate 1cm2 quadrats before and after tiles were deployed on the reef.
-Solid symbols are mean model estimates of Bayesian generalised linear model with gamma distributed errors,  95% Credible Intervals, and open symbols are the model residuals.
+Solid symbols are estimated marginal mean model estimates of Bayesian generalised linear model with gamma distributed errors,  50% and 95% Credible Intervals, and open symbols are the raw data.
+Shaded areas represent the distribution of the estimated marginal mean.
+The right hand panel represents the median difference ( 50% and 95% Credible Intervals) between exposed and caged tiles.

 Figure 2: Differences in the effect of the presence of Sargassum propagules on the bite rates of fishes feeding on algal turf assemblages between habitats (reef crest and reef flat) and sites at Lizard Island.
+Solid symbols are estimated marginal mean model estimates of Bayesian generalised linear model with gamma distributed errors,  50% and 95% Credible Intervals, and open symbols are the raw data.
+Shaded areas represent the distribution of the estimated marginal mean.
+The right hand panel represents the median difference ( 50% and 95% Credible Intervals) between tile with and without Sargassum propagules.

 Figure 3: Differences in the effect of the presence of Sargassum propagules on the bite rates of (a) Ecsenius stictus, (b) Pomacentrus spp. and (c) Ctenochaetus striatus feeding on algal turf assemblages between sites and habitats (reef crest and reef flat) at Lizard Island.

-Note: Ctenochaetus striatus only took bites on tiles on the reef crest.
+Solid symbols are estimated marginal mean model estimates of Bayesian generalised linear model with gamma distributed errors,  50% and 95% Credible Intervals, and open symbols are the raw data.
+Shaded areas represent the distribution of the estimated marginal mean.
+The right hand panel represents the median difference ( 50% and 95% Credible Intervals) between tile with and without Sargassum propagules.Note: Ctenochaetus striatus only took bites on tiles on the reef crest.

+Figure 4: a) Mean percent cover (standard error) of benthic categories among Sites and habitats; b) Mean abundance (standard error) per 50m2 of transect for the most common fish genera (colours) and families (shapes).

 Figure 1